 - Popular magazines/trade journals: No longer than three years, with some exceptions

 - Newspapers: No longer than one month

-Library patrons do have a right to critique and comment on Library material.
-When a Library user deems material to be objectionable, they may register a complaint by completing the “Request for Reconsideration of Library Materials Form.”
+Library patrons do have a right to critique and comment on library material.
+When a library user deems material to be objectionable, they may register a complaint by completing the “Request for Reconsideration of Library Materials” form.
 The material will remain in circulation and the form and description of the material will be forwarded to the Library Dean, who will be responsible for reviewing the material in accordance with present selection criteria and collection development objectives.
-The Dean may consult reviews and outside advice prior to making a decision.
+The Dean may consult reviews and seek outside advice prior to making a decision.
 The person who has placed the complaint will receive a formal written response from the Dean indicating the Library’s position and any action planned or taken.

 The Library recognizes the importance of archiving university-related documents and the potential value of these materials for the university’s curriculum, public relations, and institutional history.
 The Library intends to have a central role in such archiving.
 However, the Library does not have the resources at this time to actively collect and maintain these materials, and looks forward to the time when these resources are made available.

 This policy will be reviewed annually or as needed.

 Originally published: October 2010

 - ALA Bill of Rights (American Library Association website)

 - ALA Code of Ethics (American Library Association website)

 - ALA Core Values of Librarianship (American Library Association website)